ardimr/ardimr/README.md

 👋 Hello!
-I'm Ardi, a passionate software engineer with a strong focus on backend development and a deep fascination for computer vision technologies..
+I'm Ardi, a  software engineer with a focus on backend development and infrastructure.
 I thrive on turning innovative ideas into functional and user-friendly software solutions.
 My goal is to make a positive impact on the world through technology.

 ## About Me